 - Whether fiction or non-fiction, poetry or prose, the words will be wild i.e. they will be vivid and alive, passionate and powerful.
-They will be a cohesive animal that jumps off the page, fully engaging the reader.
-They will take the reader on a riveting, spellbinding journey.
+They will be a cohesive animal that jumps off the page/tongue, fully engaging the reader/listener.
+They will take the receiver on a riveting, spellbinding journey.

 - Optionally, the winning entry may make reference to nature, either directly, as a subject or theme in the writing, or indirectly, for example as a metaphor used to describe or explore other aspects of life.